Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 This fund provides support to cover travel allowances at the rate set by the appropriate industry award plus contingency for scheduled increases.
 Productions that pay above the award rate or have their own certified agreement will need to find alternative sources to cover the difference.

 Yes, if relevant.
 If your project has an environmental impact, you should provide evidence of an environmental impact plan which may include cost-benefits.
-Arts On Tour’s Green Touring Toolkit and Green Music Australia’s Sound Country provide provides detailed information and resources for artists and arts organisations on how to mount a sustainable tour.
+Arts On Tour’s Green Touring Toolkit and Green Music Australia’s Sound Country provides detailed information and resources for artists and arts organisations on how to mount a sustainable tour.

 Contemporary Touring Initiative